redlibrarian/redlibrarian.github.io/_posts/2019-03-16-christchurch-platforms-intellectual-freedom.markdown

 * The chief librarian of a large academic library.
 * The chair of a library school.

-Gail DeVos is a bit of an outlier here, as she is not at the top of a hierarchical organization committed to a single particular interpretation of intellectual freedom.
+Gail DeVos and Alvin Schrader are a bit of an outlier here, as they are not (currently) at the top of a hierarchical organization committed to a single particular interpretation of intellectual freedom.
 This interpretation - the liberal interpretation - is currently being heavily challenged not only